-Mediation is still not widely recognised and is often mistaken for counselling.
+Mediation is still not as widely recognised as I would like it to be and can sometimes be mistaken for counselling.
 Mediation is a process where both parties attempt to resolve issues with the assistance of a mediator who is neutral.
 Its purpose is to help you move forward with the decisions you need to make and to give you the tools to make your own decisions on an informed basis, without any pressure.
 The work in mediation is done face to face with your mediator who will work with you throughout.

 I will sit with you both assisting you to identify the issues and help you to consider how each of your options would work in reality.

 Mediation is a safe and controlled way of working through your issues.
 I will make sure of this.
-All of your discussions are ‘without prejudice’ which means that they cannot be seen by the Court.
+All of your discussions are ‘without prejudice’ which means that they cannot be seen by the Court or discussed outside of the mediation process.
 The important part for you is that this means you can have a ‘cards on the table’ discussion without fear that you will be held to anything you explore until you are ready.
 It is for both of you to choose whether or not you wish to seek advice from a solicitor and take steps to incorporate your proposals into a Court Order which is binding.